zoejessica/victor-hugo/site/content/post/20180407-testing-coredata-cloudkit.md

 draft = false
 title = "CloudKit & CoreData: Testing 101"
 categories = ["CloudKit"]
+tags = ["coding", "iOS", "swift", "sync"] slug = "cloudkit-coredata-testing-101"
 +++

 #### N.B.
 This post will be part of a series I'm putting together on CloudKit and CoreData syncing.
 As I'm still in the middle of actually writing the code 😬 there will be definitely be updates to this post as my approach evolves.
 I'm leaving it live because I'm also testing how the site gets generated.
 Multitasking ftw.

 ## CloudKit test setup
 There’s probably a lot of code setting up a CoreData and CloudKit stack in your application - in mine it all gets kicked off after launch in the `AppDelegate` , starting a long process of setting up the model stack, finding containers, creating record zones and subscriptions, before beginning to sync any changes from the UI and the cloud.